ElMassimo/capybara-compose/README.md

 You can encapsulate locators for commonly used elements to avoid hardcoding them in different tests.

-As a result, if the implementation changes, there are less places that need to be updated, making it faster to update tests after UI changes.
+As a result, if the UI changes there are less places that need to be updated in the tests 😃

 ```ruby
 class FormTestHelper < BaseTestHelper